xgigil/CC15-FINALS/readme.txt

 Admin:
 1. View system logs fails.
-2. Edit button needs rework.
+2. Edit button needs rework in manage users.
 Not clear which row it is editing.
 3. Should not be able to edit self in manage users.

 Executive: